-otherwise). ☐ Deals with material that is important in testing the targeted standard. ☐ Uses grade-appropriate content. \square Is presented at a reading level suitable for the grade level being tested.
-Uses appropriate thinking skills (application, analysis, conclusions, extending). ☐ Uses appropriate thinking skills (application, analysis, conclusions, extending). \square Has a stem that facilitates answering the question or completing the statement without looking at the answer choices. \square Has a stem that does not present clues to the correct answer choice. ☐ Has answer choices that are plausible and attractive to the student who has not mastered the objective or skill. ☐ Has mutually exclusive distractors. \square Has one and only one correct answer choice. \square Is conceptually, grammatically, and syntactically consistent between the stem and answer choices, and among the answer choices. ☐ functions and scores correctly
+otherwise). □ Deals with material that is important in testing the targeted standard. ☐ Uses grade-appropriate content. ☐ Is presented at a reading level suitable for the grade level being tested. ☐ Uses appropriate thinking skills (application, analysis, conclusions, extending). \square Has a stem that facilitates answering the question or completing the statement without looking at the answer choices. \square Has a stem that does not present clues to the correct answer choice. \square Has answer choices that are plausible and attractive to the student who has not mastered the objective or skill. ☐ Has mutually exclusive distractors. ☐ Has one and only one correct answer choice. \square Is conceptually, grammatically, and syntactically consistent between the stem and answer choices, and among the answer choices. ☐ Functions and scores correctly.